-Is Morocco Safe to Travel?
+Is Morocco Safe for Travelers?
 Would you ever come back to a place where you had the worst experiences of your life?
 I would and here’s how you can avoid them.

 I won’t lie to you, the original title of this article was “The reason I will never come back to Morocco”.
 You see, after spending three weeks in this amazingly beautiful country I’ve seen things that have shattered my faith in the kindness of people.

 From countless travel scams to sexual harassment, my time in Morocco really got me questioning why do some specific individuals hate and de-humanize foreigners (and specially foreign women) with such an intense rage.